EliAndrewC/l7r/setting/budgets.md

 | Non-rice arable | 3,750 | 11% | 412.5 | 264,000 |
 | **Total arable** | 3,750 | 15% | 562.5 | 360,000 |

-**Note on labor utilization (not land utilization)**: Rokugan is currently **labor-limited, not land-limited** (per [l7r.md - Total Rice Production](l7r.md#total-rice-production)).
+**Note on labor utilization (not land utilization)**: Rokugan is currently **labor-limited, not land-limited** (per [Total Rice Production](#total-rice-production)).
 Of the 150 sq mi of rice-suitable land in a median domain, only about **1/3 (~50 sq mi) is in active wet-paddy production** in any given year - that ~50 sq mi yields ~50 × 3,000 = **~150,000 koku of rice per median domain** (which is exactly the canonical empire-wide ~60M koku ÷ 400 median-size-equivalents).
 The other ~2/3 of rice-suitable land, plus the non-rice arable, grows the supporting hillside soybean and azuki fields, dryland aftercrops and other Five Grains, a small share of upland rice in multi-year rotation, and a substantial portion left genuinely fallow because there are not enough farmers to work it.
 The constraint is wet-paddy labor, not soil: an established paddy can be cropped continuously for centuries (the flooded field fixes nitrogen and silt renews nutrients), so the latent rice-suitable land would come under the plow as population grows.
 The ~40,176 farm families of the domain (per [Farm Families by Tier](#farm-families-by-tier-per-domain) above) work this land; for tax purposes the median family's output is reckoned at ~15 koku (taxed at 1/3 = ~5 koku), per [l7r.md - Rent and taxes](l7r.md#rent-and-taxes).

 ### Rice Productivity by Land Quality